pingcap/docs/tidb-cloud/ticloud-connect.md

 > **Note:**
 >
+> - If you are prompted about whether to use the default user, you can choose `Y` to use the default root user or choose `n` to specify another user.
+For [Serverless Tier](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta) clusters, the name of the default root user has a [prefix](/tidb-cloud/select-cluster-tier.md#user-name-prefix) such as `3pTAoNNegb47Uc8`.
-> The connection forces the [ANSI SQL mode](https://dev.mysql.com/doc/refman/8.0/en/sql-mode.html#sqlmode_ansi) mode for the session.
+> - The connection forces the [ANSI SQL mode](https://dev.mysql.com/doc/refman/8.0/en/sql-mode.html#sqlmode_ansi) mode for the session.
+To exit the session, enter `\q`.

 ## Examples